Easy Granny Stitch Bandana Bib – Free Crochet Pattern

 Make a slip stitch to secure the strap to the bib and sc in spaces across the top of the bib till you reach the other end (approximately 35-40 sc’s).
 Ch50 + 1 to make the second strap.
 Turn and sc in 2nd ch from the end, sc49 (total of 50 sc’s).
 Secure with a slip stitch in the closest st and bind off.

-Weave in the end and embellish with ribbon and a button or whatever looks good to you.
-The finished bib can be left as is too.
+Weave in the end, and embellish with ribbon, a button, or whatever looks good to you.
+The finished bib can be left as is, too.

 Please feel free to use the pattern to crochet bibs to sell at craft fairs or as baby shower gifts.
 It will only be my pleasure.